Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

 ### BODY

-   We believe on the contribution of new ideas and the freedom of creativity from each one of our collaborators.
+   We believe on your contribution and creativity.
    Therefore, the following questions can also be taken as examples, also the flow of the interview can be freely modified.
    The focus of this part is on her/his activity.
 As our main goal is to build a community based on trustable information about activist we need to be able to comprehend: